The demand for people who ‘sit’ for free in exchange for accommodation is at an all-time high as world-wide, people leave home in droves.

 Insider Tip: Talking conveys so much more than tapping 😉

-TIP 5: How far in advance to advertise?
+TIP 5: How far in advance should you advertise?

-As a general rule, eight to ten weeks is the optimum time to start searching for a house and pet sitter.
+As a general rule, eight to ten weeks is the optimum time to start searching for a house sitter.

 Insider Tip: No matter how honorable and committed, the longer the intervening period, the more likely people’s circumstances will change – either yours or theirs.